arjunathreya141291/blog-arjun-athreya/posts/snowvid-21.md

 high and the grids weren't able to keep up.
 Millions of folks lost power, water and cellphone signal for almost a week.

-I had recently come back from NYC to Austin and had stocked up on supplies.
+I had recently come back from NYC to Austin to get my passport renewed and had stocked up on supplies.
 I also filled up gas in my car when i heard about the approaching blizzard.
 This is something i normally do out of habit every time i hear or read about an impending weather calamity.
 In my mind i always think i can drive out of harm's way if push comes to shove.
-I was also prepared to hunker down and ride this one out.
+I was fully prepped to hunker down and ride this one out.

 They say fortune favors the prepared mind - and how true this proved to be!
 While millions of folks lost power and access to clean drinking water, i had no